 After graduating from California State University, Los Angeles with a Master of Arts Degree in Pictorial/Documentary History, Mark started his professional photography career doing the stills for the Merv Griffin Show and various television and movie companies.
 When the show ended in 1986 he set off on a four-month trek across the Pacific and throughout Southeast Asia, China and Japan.
 The images created on that trip brought attention to his travel and documentary photography.
-He since has visited and photographed in ninety-five countries.
-His editorial work has appeared in publications including Vanity Fair, Life, GEO, Wallpaper, Stern, Conde Nast Traveler, National Geographic Traveler, Forbes Life, AFAR, Islands, Playboy, Vogue Brazil, Elle Canada, Elle Decoration Russia, Esquire Japan, Harper’s Bazaar, Italian GQ, Marie Claire, W Magazine, The New York Times, The London Times Travel Magazine, The Los Angeles Times Sunday Magazine, as well as many photography and airline in-flight magazines.
+He since has visited and photographed in 97 countries.
+His editorial work has appeared in publications including Vanity Fair, LIFE, GEO, Wallpaper, Stern, Conde Nast Traveler, National Geographic Traveler, Forbes Life, AFAR, Islands, Playboy, Vogue Brazil, Elle Canada, Elle Decoration Russia, Esquire Japan, Harper’s Bazaar, Italian GQ, Marie Claire, W Magazine, The New York Times, The London Times Travel Magazine, The Los Angeles Times Sunday Magazine, as well as many photography and airline in-flight magazines.
 His commercial clients range from The Gap for his fashion photography, Coca-Cola for portraiture, to cruise lines airlines and government tourist bureaus for his travel photography.
 He is the recipient of numerous awards including a CLIO Award for advertising photography, an Aurora Gold Award for commercial directing and an ACE Award for directing and producing a video for television.
 In the spring of 1998 Abbeville Press published Mark’s book “Faces of the Twentieth Century: Master Photographers and Their Work” recording in both words and pictures many of the great names in photography.
 In March of 1999, the book won the prestigious New York Book Show “Photography Book of the Year” and “Best of Show” awards.
 Mark’s book “The Way of the Japanese Bath” (R.A.M.
 Publications), winner of a Premier Print Award, was published in February 2003 to coincide with a touring exhibition beginning at APEX Fine Art in Los Angeles.
 His third book “Mark Edward Harris: Wanderlust” (R.A.M.
 Publications) was released in November 2004.
 Images in that book led Mark to being named “Photographer of the Year” at the 2004 Black + White Spider Awards and the book itself being named the people/photography book of the year at the 2005 International Photography Awards.
 “Domicilium Decoratus” (Harper/Collins), collaboration with award-winning interior designer Kelly Wearstler, was released in 2006.
 In 2007 Chronicle Books published his book “Inside North Korea.”
 A revised edition of Wanderlust was also published in the same year and was the recipient of the first place award for Fine Art Books at the “Prix del la Photographie Paris (PX3).
 In September 2008 Chronicle Books published “Inside Iran.”
 In 2009 a revised and expanded edition of The Way of the Japanese Bath was released.
 The book was selected as one of PDN’s photo books of the year in 2010 as well as an IPA award.
 Mark is a contributing editor for publications in the film and photography field including Digital Photo Pro, Outdoor Photographer, and Black & White.
 Harris shares his photographic knowledge through teaching photography workshops around the globe.
 In 2012, he was a keynote speaker in Yokohama at the International Travel Mart presenting his series on Japanese ryokans and hot springs and at the Travel Photography Festival at the Royal Geographical Society in London.
 In 2013 his first book on South Korea and his second book on North Korea were released with a book tour including stops at the Pacific Asia Museum in Pasadena, the Korea Society in New York, and the Newseum in Washington, DC.
 "North Korea" was named "Photography Book of the Year" at the International Photography Awards.
-His latest body of work is focused on the Nepal's post-earthquake recovery efforts.
-In the fall of 2017 Focal Press will publish, The Travel Photo Essay: Describing a Journey Through Images.
+In the fall of 2017 Focal Press published, The Travel Photo Essay: Describing a Journey Through Images.